instructor-ai/instructor/docs/chat-completion.md

 ## Messages Types

 The basis of a message is defined as a `dataclass`.
-However we provide helper functions and classes that provide additional functionality in the form of templates.
+However, we provide helper functions and classes that provide additional functionality in the form of templates.

 ::: openai_function_call.dsl.messages.base